Terms & Conditions for ConocoPhillips

 3.4.
 Contractor shall use or furnish materials, equipment, and supplies that are fit and new (unless otherwise agreed in writing).

 3.5.
-All Work is to be of satisfactory quality and fit for its intended purpose.
+All Work is to be of satisfactory quality and fit for its intended purpose when that is stated in the Purchase Order, otherwise for its ordinary purpose.

 3.6.
 Contractor shall deliver the Goods or otherwise complete the Work within the time specified in the Purchase Order or within a reasonable time if no time is specified.
 It is an essential condition of the Purchase Order that Contractor, in fulfilling its obligations, strictly complies with all requirements pertaining to time that are set out or referred to in the Purchase Order.